What is a stillbirth?

 Your body and future pregnancy

-It's also important to let your doctor know if you experience heavy bleeding that doesn't stop, a fever, or breast swelling and warmth.
+It's also important to let your doctor or midwife know if you experience:

 After a time, you may think about another pregnancy.
 This is normal and doesn't mean you have 'moved on' from your baby.
 The decision to get pregnant can be difficult.
 How you approach it, and when to make the decision, is up to you.